exponea/bloomreach-maui-sdk/Documentation/PROJECT_MAPPING.md

 };
 ```

-When a push notification is opened, Exponea SDK will track the event three times with the same parameters, just changing the project.
+When a push notification is opened, Bloomreach SDK will track the event three times with the same parameters, just changing the project.
 That means that you will see the same event in the projects `default-project`, `project-a`, and `project-b`.

 Project mapping can be used for these specific event types: